Building Design from the top down or Unit Design from the bottom up. Pick one.

 The Inline Units

-The most popular unit type are inline units.
+The most popular unit type is inline units.
 These could be townhomes, hotel keys, or multi-unit housing, but the principle of an inline unit is that it has other units on two sides, entry on one side and access to the outside world on the fourth.
 TestFit needs to accommodate bays, balconies, and entry conditions in order to be truly useful.
 A wide array of these will enable all linear dimensional constraints to be satisfied.
 Allowing these units to “fudge” assists even more.
 A “fudge” is when a base unit grows either in width, or a wall skews at an angle to accommodate irregular building mass.
 Fudging is essential to accommodate a top-down building design process.

 The most complicated unit type is an inside corner unit.
 These units are constrained by the facade deflection when building mass turns corners.
 These units occur most often with multifamily buildings, but also happen with parking stalls, offices, or hotel rooms.
 They are most notable as being multifamily’s problem child.
 If a building is non-orthogonal, a word meaning involving right angles, the inside units absolutely need to fudge in some kind of angular manner.